×

 The things to do immediately when someone dies

 Experiencing the passing of a loved one is a profound moment that often leaves us at a loss about what to do next.
-You might want to take a second to say goodbye before following this guide.
+You might want to take some time to say goodbye before following this guide.

 When someone dies at home

-If someone dies at home and the death was expected, you must contact their GP.
+If someone dies at home and the death was expected, you will need to contact their GP.
 They will confirm the death and begin any required paperwork.

 If the death occurs outside of regular GP surgery hours, you can wait until the next day or use their emergency number.
 If you don’t know the GP, or if there is no emergency number, call NHS 111 for assistance.
 You may be asked a few questions about the deceased like their name, date of birth, address as well as your contact telephone number to call you back.